You are here

 - Have exemption status from the Degree Quality Assessment Board, or;

-- Be accredited by the Private Training Institutions Branch of the Ministry of Advanced Education in BC, or;
+- Be designated by the Private Training Institutions Branch of the Ministry of Advanced Education in BC, or;

 - Have authority from the Government of BC to offer credentials (includes institutional charters passed by the BC Legislature);

 - Provide credible (accredited) full time equivalent (FTE) student numbers annually;

 - Have adequate and dedicated library staffing levels to be assessed in cooperation with the BC ELN Office.
 At least one staff member must have an MLIS degree;

 Further, all BC ELN members must: